aramis-lab/clinica/docs/Pipelines/Stats_Surface.md

 sub-CLNC0008      ses-M000       Female    AD       73.2
 ```

-!!! note
-    Note that to make the display clearer, the rows contain successive tabs, which should not happen in an actual TSV file.

 We call this file `ADvsHC_participants.tsv`.

 For this group comparison, we will use `age` and `sex` as covariates.